 Data should be deposited with the Cambridge Crystallographic Data Centre (CCDC) and FIZ Karlsruhe via our joint web-based CIF deposition and validation service at:

-The CCDC and FIZ Karlsruhe accepts depositions of crystal structure data in CIF format from X-ray and neutron diffraction studies, and from powder studies using a constrained refinement, principally for:
+The CCDC and FIZ Karlsruhe accepts depositions of crystal structure data in CIF format from X-ray, neutron and electron diffraction studies, and from powder studies using a constrained refinement, principally for:

 - organic compounds